decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 brute force an Ethereum address, i.e., guessing the private key for a given public key on the Koblitz Curve (secp256k).
 The holder of the private key is the entity identified by the DID.

-The minimal DID document for a an Ethereum address, e.g., `0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` with no transactions to the ERC1056 registry looks like this:
+The minimal DID document for an Ethereum address, e.g., `0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` with no transactions to the ERC1056 registry looks like this:

   {